ScottLogic/blog/_posts/2016-02-23-static-site.md

 title: Static Shock - Using Modern Static Site Generators
 date: 2016-02-23 00:00:00 Z
 categories:
-- tbarclay
 - Tech
 author: tbarclay
 title-short: Static Site with Jekyll
 layout: default_post
 summary: This post discusses building a modern single page marketing site using a static site generator
 ---

 A few months ago I [wrote about creating a single-page marketing site]({{ site.baseurl }}/2015/09/18/meteor-scroll.html).
 At the time I had been playing quite a bit with the full-stack reactive JavaScript framework, [Meteor](https://www.meteor.com/), so in a fit of "when you have a hammer everything looks like a nail" fervour, that's what I used.
 That really wasn't the right choice for a site like this for a number of reasons, so here I'll talk about re-implementing the same site in a more sensible way.